Showing posts with label Religion. Show all posts

 A frequent defence of religion is that it provides moral structure.
 That claim is not wholly wrong—at least at the level of group coordination.
 A community that repeats moral language weekly, that teaches children shared scripts for gratitude, restraint, charity, and self-scrutiny, will often produce decently socialized people.
 The group is continuously manufacturing common knowledge about what counts as admirable, shameful, or forbidden.

 But common knowledge cuts both ways.
 It can coordinate kindness; it can also coordinate cruelty.
-When a group makes contempt for outsiders common knowledge—through sermons, jokes, or political messaging—the moral atmosphere shifts.
+When a group makes contempt for outsiders (such as immigrants) common knowledge—through sermons, jokes, or political messaging—the moral atmosphere shifts.
 People become emboldened.
 What was privately felt becomes publicly permitted.
 The difference between a prejudice that quietly lingers in someone’s mind and a prejudice that is openly shared is enormous: the second is actionable.
 It becomes policy.
 It becomes bullying.
 It becomes violence with a clean conscience.

 We see today a rise in bullying and prejudice in part because of this common-knowledge effect--various groups are coordinating a social norm by which prejudicial thinking is shared by a community, and becomes an emblem of partisan group involvement.